zehanwang01/FreeBind/README.md

 ### 3. Inference

-Extract and compare embeddings in different MoleculeSpaces:
+Extract and compare embeddings in different FreeBind:
 ```python
 from models.paths import *
 import torch